bensoer/8505-a1-covertsockets/README.md

 #8505-a1-covertsockets
-8505-a1-covertsockets is a recreation of Cragi Rowland's `covert_tcp.c` program written in C++.
+8505-a1-covertsockets is a recreation of Craig Rowland's `covert_tcp.c` program written in C++.
- Craig's implementation was poorly coded and only demonstrated some bar minimum basic options available when creating covert sockets.
+ Craig's implementation was poorly coded and only demonstrated some bare minimum options.
 This project expands and tidies up Craig's work in C++ by refactoring his work into a more object-oriented strucutre.
 Ontop of the that, options to send and receive data covertly through additional headers has been added.
 Craig's implementation originaly only allows for transfer via the TCP Sequence Number and the IP ID Header.
 This implementation has added the following additional transmission options:

 * TCP Source Port
 * TCP Destination Port